-- Upgrade to AIX 5.3. - Require users to change their passwords on the Identity Vault. - Do you have NIS or NIS+ clients that you want to publish password changes from? - What are the host names or IP addresses of all systems that will participate in your configuration? - Will you use the default TCP port numbers?
+- Upgrade to AIX 5.3. - Require users to change their passwords on the Identity Vault. - If any of the systems you connect to Identity Manager are running AIX or HP-UX, you may need to replace the standard comm utility included with those operating systems.
+For more information, see Section 3.3.4, "Replacing comm Utility for AIX and HP-UX," on page 24. - Do you have NIS or NIS+ clients that you want to publish password changes from? - What are the host names or IP addresses of all systems that will participate in your configuration? - Will you use the default TCP port numbers?